true-hamid/rn-dynamic-app-icon/README.md

 // Pass an empty string to enable default icon changeIcon('');

-// Android ONLY
+// Android ONLY (OPTIONAL)
-// Pass package name from js level incase you are having
-// different packages on your app:
+// extraParams object to customize the icon change behavior
+//  1. customPackage
+// Usage: to pass a custom launcher activity name: changeIcon('AU', {customPackageName: activityName});
-// OR
+//  2. whenToKillOldClasses
-// For any reason, your initial activity is not MainActivity.

-const packageName = 'com.exampleapp.SplashActivity';
-changeIcon('US', packageName);
+// Usage: define when to kill old icon class
+/**  Available options:
+    - WhenToKillOldClasses.ON_ACTIVITY_PAUSED (Default)
+    - WhenToKillOldClasses.ON_ACTIVITY_STOPPED
+    - WhenToKillOldClasses.ON_ACTIVITY_DESTROYED
+*/
+changeIcon('UK', {whenToKillOldClasses: WhenToKillOldClasses.ON_ACTIVITY_DESTROYED});
 ```